atharvaj1234/Bootcamp/Day 4/README.md

-# CSS Tasks on Day 4
+# JS Tasks on Day 4
 This Repository Consists of every task completed by Me on Day 4 of the BootCamp - JavaScript Sessions Provided by EDBA Academy.

 ### Installation